abertschi/flash-on-visit/README.md

 ## Contributing

-Help is always welcome :yellow_heart:.
+Help is always welcome.
 Contribute to the project by forking and submitting a pull request.

 ### Credits
 Thanks to these amazing people: